cyberjunky/3commas-cyber-bots/README.md

 ## How does it work?

-Same as galaxyscore bot helper except with altrank data.
+Same as galaxyscore bot helper except with AltRank data.

 ## Watchlist bot helper named `watchlist.py`
-Type = deal trigger
+Type = start deal trigger

 ## What does it do?